pantrypoints/sp/content/en/research/hegel/science/book-2/section-02/chapter-01.md

 ## Remark: The Thing-in-itself of Transcendental Idealism

-{{< s v='1060' >}}

-Mention has already been made above of the thing-in-itself in connection with the moment of determinate being, of being-in-self.
+{{< s v='1060' >}} I have already mentioned about the thing-in-itself in connection with the moment of determinate being, of being-in-self.

 The thing-in-itself is nothing else but the empty abstraction from all determinateness, of which admittedly we can know nothing, for the very reason that it is supposed to be the abstraction from every determination.